-Malden, Massachusetts is located adjacent to Melrose, Stoneham, Medford, Everett, Revere and Saugus.
+Malden, Massachusetts is located adjacent to Melrose, Stoneham, Medford, Everett, Revere, and Saugus.
 The city of Malden is a total of 5.1 square miles and there was a population of 59,450 people as of the 2010 census.
 Malden is within the heart of Middlesex County and the city is served by Routes 28, 60 and 99 as well as by U.S. 1.

 Unfortunately, on both highways and local roads, there is a risk of collisions that could cause residents and visitors their lives.
 The Traffic Unit of the Malden, Massachusetts police department has the primary goal of promoting the “safe flow of vehicular traffic” in order to “reduce the number of severity of collisions.”
 The Traffic Unit will conduct follow-up investigations after collisions and write reports when crashes occur and police are called to the scene.
-Those who are responsible for causing a collision can be held accountable and a Malden car accident lawyer at the Law Offices of Jeffrey S. Glassman can help to pursue legal action after a collision.Malden Residents Face Risks on the Roads
+Those who are responsible for causing a collision can be held accountable and a Malden car accident lawyer at the Jeffrey Glassman Injury Lawyers can help to pursue legal action after a collision.Malden Residents Face Risks on the Roads

-Mass.gov lists motor vehicle accidents as the fourth-leading reason for premature deaths resulting from injury.
+Mass.gov lists motor vehicle accidents as the fourth-leading reason for premature deaths resulting from an injury.
 Sixty-six percent of victims of collisions who suffer fatal injuries are in a vehicle at the time of the accident, while 15 percent are motorcyclists and 18 percent are pedestrians.

 In Malden, there were a total of four deaths in motor vehicle collisions over the course of 2010.
 The deaths occurred in four different fatal accidents, which involved a total of seven people and five vehicles.
 Three of the deadly crashes involved drunken drivers, according to City Data, and two of the collisions involved pedestrians.